-In teleworking, the interpretation of the accident at work is stricter than for an in-person work accident: it is required that the telecommuter have injured themselves strictly when performing their work.
+In teleworking, the interpretation of the accident at work is stricter than for a face-to-face work accident: it is required that the remote worker has injured themselves strictly when performing their work.
 Afa Försäkring mentions examples to clarify what can be covered in teleworking and what is not.
-Thus the following are considered as accidents at work:
+Thus, the following are considered as accidents at work in teleworking:

-- falls due to stumbling caused by cables of the work computer; - falls/accidents occurring while the worker is walking about the house when speaking on the telephone with their employer/colleagues; - accidents occurring during authorized movements: for example, to go to a business appointment with a customer, or to fetch on the employer's premises equipment that is essential for working (computer, mobile phone, etc.).
+- falls due to stumbling caused by cables of the work computer; - falls/accidents occurring while the worker is walking about the house when speaking on the telephone with their employer/colleagues; - accidents occurring during authorized travels: for example, to go to a business appointment with a customer, or to fetch on the employer's premises equipment that is essential for teleworking (computer, mobile phone, etc.).

 On the other hand, all other accidents for which a direct link with work cannot be identified are not covered by the insurance policy.
 Generally, these are "domestic" accidents.
-For example, hurting yourself when preparing coffee in the kitchen, even during working hours, cannot be considered an accident at work.
+For example, hurting oneself when preparing coffee in the kitchen, even during working hours, cannot be considered an accident at work.